alacritty/alacritty/README.md

 - _Is it really the fastest terminal emulator?_ In the terminals I've benchmarked against, alacritty is either faster, WAY faster, or at least neutral.
 There are no benchmarks in which I've found Alacritty to be slower.
-- _It's not fast!
-Why?_ There's a known bug affecting some versions of Mesa/libxcb where calls to glClear take an insanely long time.
-If it's not that, there's probably another bug.
-I'd be happy to look at the issue if you can provide some profiling information (wall time and otherwise).
 - _macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_ This appears to be an issue outside of terminal emulators; either macOS has an IPC performance issue, or either tmux or vim (or both) have a bug.
 This same issue